 For over 30 years, I have worked across the UK, for businesses, charities and the public sector in management, human resources, and learning & development.

 I am an accredited member of the British Association of Counsellors and Psychotherapists (BACP) and have written a series of articles for the BACP Children & Families Journal.
-I am also a qualified clinical supervisor of counsellors and psychotherapists meeting monthly as part of their ethical and professional practice.

 I am also committed to supporting and encouraging the professional development of other counsellors along with my colleague, Moira Hood.
 We deliver a post-qualifying accredited course, called 'Children Matter' that equips therapists to counsel children and young people. (www.essentialtraining.associates).

 I believe that my clients can navigate difficult and complex issues in their lives when offered a safe and emotionally supportive therapeutic space.
 They are then able to journey through and past problems by creating the foundations for a prosperous life.

 I aim to empower my clients to think, behave and feel differently about their situation and future.
 Then they can start to positively influence their lives and the lives of those around them.

 Please contact me if you would like our help or want to find out more.